robertleeplummerjr/Class.js/README.md

 }
 ```

-So we have a certain order of creating classes.
-If we were to break down the process it would be:
+In c#, and in most programatic languages, there is a certain order of creating classes.
+Breaking down the process in order:
 * I want to make a class
 * I want to name it "MyClass"
 * optionally I could extend MyClass with another class, in the above scenario it is "OtherClass"
 * I want a certain method to be called when it is instantiated

-Javascript really doesn't have this ability by itself, but by using some simple markup, we can preserve this exact order of programming.
+Javascript really doesn't have this ability by itself, but by using JCB, we can preserve this exact order of programming.
 Also, we can take advantage of javascript's prototyping.
 Using JCB to create a basic object:
 ```javascript
 //"MyClass" will be generated on the global context here, which is the "window" variable